vonacht/cd2-docs/docs/mutators.md

 Becomes true whenever there is one of the following descriptors active on the map: `ED_Spider_Boss_Heavy` (Hiveguard), `ED_Spider_Boss_TwinA` (Arbalest), `ED_Spider_Boss_TwinB` (Lacerator) and `ED_Spider_Tank_Boss` (classic Dreadnought).
 ## DuringDrillevator
 Becomes true during the elevator phase in a Deep Scan mission.
+## DuringEggAmbush
+Returns True during a non-announced wave after pulling an egg in Egg Hunts.
 ## DuringEncounters
 Becomes true when an encounter (a special kind of wave that happens when breaching rooms in certain mission types) is happening.
 ## DuringExtraction